 With the Global Network Initiative (GNI)

 GNI is a multi-stakeholder group of companies, civil society organizations, investors and academics dedicated to protecting and advancing freedom of expression and privacy in the information & communications technology sector.
-Molly Land, professor of law and human rights and member of the Initiative's steering committee, is a member of GNI's Board of Directors.
+The Initiative, through the Human Rights Institute, is a GNI member, and Molly Land, professor of law and human rights and member of the Initiative's steering committee, has previously served as an alternate member of GNI's Board of Directors.

 Assisting the development and delivery of courses and the incorporation of business and human rights topics through the UConn curriculum.
 Among current course offerings are: Corporate Social Impact and Responsibility, Business Solutions to Societal Challenges, Assessment for Human Rights and Sustainability, and Politics and Human Rights in Global Supply Chains.

 Facilitating student internship and practicum course opportunities with corporations, civil society organizations, international organizations, and government agencies.
-The Human Rights Institute, the Thomas J. Dodd Center, and the Eversource Energy Chair in Business Ethics, partners of the Initiative, support undergraduate internships in business and human rights.
+The Human Rights Institute, Dodd Human Rights Impact, and the Eversource Energy Chair in Business Ethics, partners of the BHR Initiative, support undergraduate internships in business and human rights.

 Supporting and promoting student engagement through on-campus organizations and workshops.